benthomasknight/benthomasknight.github.io/_posts/2019-03-04-interface.md

 tags: [design-patterns, programming, interfaces]
 ---

-Interfaces are one of the most basic tools in programming.
-All they do is say to the compliler *I expect all objects of this type to have these* without detailing the specifics of what *these* are.
+Interfaces are one of the most basic tools in TypeScript programming.
+All they do is say to the compliler *I expect all objects of this type to have these propertese/methods* without detailing the specifics of what *these* are.
 They describe what an object is expected to have but not the specifics of the implementation.

 For instance, below are two classes implementing the same interface.
 Class A will *throw a compiler error* but Class B will compile correctly.
 This is because the interface says that it expects the **MyExpectedFunction** to exist but it didn't find it.
 You will also notice that you cand define properties that may *exist*.